OWASP/owasp.github.io/pages/supporters/packages.md

 The OWASP Foundation may grant Regional Corporate Membership at its sole discretion after obtaining additional information.

-### What are Startup Corporate Members?
+### What are Start-up Corporate Supporters?

-Startups founded for less than 24 months at the time of joining or renewal are eligible to access the Corporate Membership Startup discount.
+Start-ups founded for less than 24 months at the time of joining or renewal are eligible to access the Corporate Supporter Start-up discount.
 Evidence such as a company registration record will be required.